tanerijun/vitaneri/src/content/posts/check-for-nil-interface-in-go.md

 title: "Check For Nil Interface In Go"
 tags:
   - go
-description: "A short code snippet to check for nil interface in Go."
 ---

 The zero value for a Go interface is `nil`.
 But unlike the `nil` for concrete types (e.g: pointer, slice), checking for `nil` interface is not as straightforward.